Zuni (rocket)

-The Zuni 5-inch Folding-Fin Aircraft Rocket (FFAR), or simply Zuni, is a 5.0 in unguided rocket developed by the Hunter-Douglas Division of Bridgeport Brass Company and deployed by the United States armed forces, and the French Air Force.
+The Zuni 5-inch Folding-Fin Aircraft Rocket (FFAR), or simply Zuni, is a 5.0 in unguided rocket developed by the Hunter Douglas Division of Bridgeport Brass Company and deployed by the United States Armed Forces, and the French Air Force.
 The rocket was developed for both air-to-air and air-to-ground operations.
 It can be used to carry various types of warheads, including chaff for countermeasures.
 It is usually fired from the LAU-10 rocket pod holding four rockets.

 Development

-In the early 1950s, U.S. Navy engineers Naval Ordnance Test Station China Lake began to develop a new 12.7 cm unguided rocket to replace the High Velocity Aircraft Rocket.
+In the early 1950s, U.S. Navy engineers at Naval Ordnance Test Station China Lake began to develop a new 12.7 cm unguided rocket to replace the High Velocity Aircraft Rocket.

 The Zuni was designed as a modular system, to allow the use of different types of warheads and fuzes.
 One type of warhead had a proximity fuze, as the rocket was originally intended to be used as an air-to-air rocket.
 This led to its selection as the basis for the AIM-9 Sidewinder airframe in the early 1950s.

 The Zuni was approved for production in 1957.
 A number of different launchers were tested for the Zuni, e.g. the twin-tube launchers fitted to the Sidewinder launching rails of the Vought F-8 Crusader.
 However, four-tube LAU-10/A series pods became the most commonly used launcher.

 The Zuni was named after the Zuni Native American tribe in modern day New Mexico.

 Operational history

-The 5 inch Zuni rockets were first used in combat by F-86F Sabres belonging to the Pakistan Air Force during the Indian invasion of Pakistan.
-On 6 September 1965, a formation of 6 Sabres from the No. 19 Squadron fully loaded with Zuni rockets attacked advancing columns of the Indian army at Wagah.
-The rockets had devastating effects on the Indian forces and in nearly 20 minutes, the GT road was crowded with burning Indian military vehicles and tanks.
+The 5 inch Zuni rockets were first used in combat by F-86F Sabres belonging to the Pakistan Air Force during the Indo-Pakistani War of 1965.

 The Zuni was widely used in the ground-attack role during the Vietnam War.

 On May 1, 1967, during a sortie against Kép Air Base, North Vietnam, Lieutenant Commander Theodore R. Swartz of Squadron VA-76, flying from USS Bon Homme Richard, shot down a MiG-17 with Zuni rockets.
 This was the only MiG aircraft to be downed by a Douglas A-4 Skyhawk during the Vietnam War.
 Lieutenant Commander Swartz received the Silver Star for his action.

-Later that year, improper handling of a Mk 32 Zuni rocket was responsible for a serious fire aboard USS Forrestal aircraft carrier, which killed 134 men.
+Later that year, improper handling of a Mk 32 Zuni rocket and other munitions was responsible for a serious fire aboard USS Forrestal aircraft carrier, which killed 134 men.
 Two years later, in early 1969, a similar incident on the USS Enterprise aircraft carrier resulted in 27 dead, 314 injured and the loss of fifteen aircraft.

 In January 2023, the United States announced that it would be supplying 4,000 Zuni rockets to the Armed Forces of Ukraine for use in the Russo-Ukrainian War.
+The US transferred its last supplies of Zuni rockets to Ukraine.
+In June 2024, it was reported that Ukraine had expended its supply of Zuni rockets, possibly indicating the extinction of the weapon system.